-Grand ballet in 4 acts
+Grand ballet in four acts and six scenes

 Music by Cesare Pugni